-With a bed-in-a-box costing between a few hundred and a few thousand dollars, this is a purchase that matters financially.
-And a mattress, perhaps even more than a car, if part of everyday life.
+With a bed-in-a-box costing between several hundred and a few thousand dollars, this is a purchase that matters financially.
+And a mattress is part of everyday life.
 If this purchase goes wrong, it doesn’t just affect the wallet; it affects well-being.
-For sure, buying a bed online is serious business.
-Bed-in-a-box sales figures keep on climbing, so the industry is doing a lot right.
+Indeed, buying a mattress online is serious business.
+Mattress-in-a-box sales figures keep on climbing, so the industry is doing a lot right.

-Online mattress companies have fair pricing
+1. Online mattress companies have fair pricing

 The big-box stores also sell memory foam mattresses.
-They just sell them for more.
+They just typically sell them for more.
 That’s because the overheads are way higher for brick-and-mortar stores.
 Think of the cost of floor space, staff, advertising, power, and restocking that is involved in mattress stores.
 Not to mention the commission the salespeople make on each sale.
 The markups are huge.
 With online mattress brands, most of those overheads and commissions are non-existent.
-Online companies still make a profit.
+Online companies like Douglas still make a profit.
 They just make it with fairer pricing to the customer.

-Online mattress reviews are widespread and positive
+2. Online mattress reviews are widespread and positive

-The ease of ordering a mattress online is remarkable
+3. The ease of ordering a mattress online is remarkable

 It is hassle free.
-Like the difference between photography on a smartphone and taking a Kodak in to get your photographs developed.
+Like the difference between photography on a smartphone and taking a Kodak in to get your photos developed.
 Like tapping at a point-of-sale instead of writing a cheque.
 Like Netflix instead of late fees.
 Technology has made a lot of things better.
 Buying mattresses is one of them.
 Who wants to spend an hour with a mattress salesperson?
 To spend more?
 Seems silly, no?

-Customers have a generous choice of online mattress brands
+4. Customers have a generous choice of online mattress brands

 The honest, fair pricing, great reviews, and top-notch service outlined above hasn’t gone unnoticed.
 Online mattress sales are growing.
 There’s a market that makes money.
 And that has bred healthy competition.
 Casper has stolen a lot of the headlines with their popular mattress and their hip, innovative marketing.
-But there are online mattress companies like Novosbed that have been garnering good reviews since 2009.
+But there are online mattress companies like Octave that have been garnering good reviews since 2009.
 Right now, there are dozens of successful bed-in-a-box companies selling online to the North American market.
 Customers have the power of choice like never before.

-Online mattress brands offer better guarantees than stores
+5. Online mattress brands offer better guarantees than stores

-Customers can take three months to decide if they like their bed.
+Customers can take up to a year to decide if they like their mattress.
 If they don’t, most of the companies pick the unwanted mattress up for free and give a full refund.
-A few big-box stores are starting to get on board with this model, but many high street locations still limit customers to exchanges on unwanted mattresses.
+A few big-box stores are starting to get on board with this model, but many brick-and-mortar locations still limit customers to exchanges on unwanted mattresses.
 Remember, when ordering a mattress online, the stores will still be there if you change your mind.
 The same is not true in reverse.